trippmartin/testing/.github/PULL_REQUEST_TEMPLATE.md

 _Put an `x` in the boxes that apply_

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-  - What are the other affected areas?
-Please include this in the ticket so QA can test them.

 ## Checklist